Share via

 Makers use quality of response analytics to discover insights into agent usage and performance, then create actions for agent improvement.
 Currently, analytics can be used to understand if the quality of an agent's generative answers meets the maker's expectations.

-In addition to overall quality, quality of response analytics identifies areas where an agent performs poorly or fails to perform the maker’s intended goals.
-Based on that, the maker can define areas where generative answers perform poorly and take steps to improve their quality.
+In addition to overall quality, quality of response analytics identifies areas where an agent performs poorly or fails to perform the maker's intended goals.
+Makers can define areas where generative answers perform poorly and take steps to improve their quality.

 In addition, when identifying poor performance, there are best practices that can help improve quality.
 For example, after identifying knowledge sources with poor performance, a maker can edit the knowledge source or split the knowledge source into multiple, more focused sources for increased quality.